fiddur/some-comments/HACKING.md

 * Settings are EVIL!  ...make extensibility in clients.

+* Clients dictates IDs, for posts and whatnots.

 * NodeJS specifics:

   * Immutable.
 Don't mutate state, always use `const`.
 (Exception: replacing